mlp6/mlp6.github.io/_pages/about.md

 * [QIBA Ultrasound Shear Wave Speed Digital Phantoms](https://doi.org/10.7924/r4sj1f98c) are available online for validating SWEI algorithms in elastic and viscoelastic media.
 The code associated with generating these data can be found here: [https://github.com/RSNA-QIBA-US-SWS/QIBA-DigitalPhantoms](https://github.com/RSNA-QIBA-US-SWS/QIBA-DigitalPhantoms).

+A comprehensive list of all of our online shared resources can be found here: [https://mlp6.github.io/research/open-source-software-data](https://mlp6.github.io/research/open-source-software-data).

 # COVID-19 Engineering Response Team
 I have been involved with a highly-collaborative, inter-departmental effort within the Pratt School of Engineering to help our medical center and campus